zhaoxiangmax/zx/content/event/example/index.md

 abstract: Why do we invest in protecting Pandas, Polar bears, Penguins and their habitats?
 Is it because   they are cute and famous?
 Should we give the money to solve urgent issues, like poverty?
 In this talk,   I will show you the costs and benefits behind the protection of these species.
 address:
   city: Brisbane
-  country: UAustralia
+  country: Australia
   postcode: "4169"
   region: Kangaroo Point
-  street: Sea Legs Brewing Co, 89 Main Street
+  street: 89 Main Street
 all_day: false
 authors: []
 date: "2022-05-11T18:20:00Z"